 Michael J. Pendell

-As an associate in Motley Rice's Securities and Consumer Fraud practice group, Michael Pendell represents individuals and institutional clients in complex securities and consumer fraud litigation, shareholder derivative suits and a wide array of other consumer and commercial cases.
+As an associate in Motley Rice’s Securities and Consumer Fraud practice group, Michael Pendell represents individual and institutional clients in complex securities and consumer fraud litigation and shareholder derivative suits.
+He has experience representing institutional and individual investors in claims involving common law fraud pursuant to state securities laws.
+Michael also represents a wide array of plaintiffs in commercial cases, including small business owners in breach of contract and tortuous interference claims.

 Michael joined Motley Rice after serving as an associate with a Connecticut-based law firm, where he gained more than three years of experience in both federal and state courts in such areas as commercial and construction litigation, media and administrative law, personal injury defense and labor and employment matters.
 Michael was responsible for drafting complex pleadings, handling discovery, taking and defending depositions, and representing clients at prejudgement remedy hearings, arbitrations and trials.